HackerEcology/qrator/README.md

 ## NOTE

-- News sources include major agencies like WSJ, HN, NYTimes and so on..
+- News sources include major agencies like DiscoverMag, HN, NYTimes, HBR, TechCrunch and so on..

 - http://localhost:6800/ -> Default scrapyd URL